⚠ RESEARCH CHEMICAL ONLY — FOR IN VITRO / LABORATORY USE

 - Gently swirl (do not shake or vortex) until fully dissolved

-- Label vial with date and store per table above
+- Label vial with date, concentration, and store per table above

 Frequently Asked Questions